-If you are looking for more information on Marrakech and Morocco, there are plenty of helpful resources and books available.
+If you are looking for more information on Marrakech and Morocco, plenty of helpful resources and books are available.
 Some of the top Marrakech travel guide resources include:

 - Lonely Planet Morocco: This comprehensive guidebook covers all of Morocco, including Marrakech, and provides detailed information on attractions, accommodations, and practical travel tips.

-- Rough Guide to Morocco: Another popular guidebook, the Rough Guide to Morocco offers a detailed look at the country's history, culture, and attractions, with a focus on responsible and sustainable travel.
+- Rough Guide to Morocco: Another popular guidebook, the Rough Guide to Morocco, offers a detailed look at the country's history, culture, and attractions, focusing on responsible and sustainable travel.